 Over the last 100 years, new classes of ceramics, not necessarily clay-based, have been developed.
 These advanced ceramics can accomplish things that are beyond the capability of traditional ceramics.
-This timeline looks at the history of ceramics and the advancements in engineering and medical frontiers made using ceramics.
+This timeline looks at some key points in the history of ceramics and the advancements in engineering and medical frontiers made using ceramics.

 1902 – Synthetic rubies

 French scientist Professor Verneuil produces synthetic rubies by carefully heating alumina powder with some chromium oxide at a very high temperature.
 This discovery sparks an interest in artificial gemstone production.
 The era of advanced ceramics is underway.